London, United Kingdom

 ClojureBridge London takes place at uSwitch.
 Food and drinks will be provided throughout the event, so please let us know if you have any special requirements when you register.
 We want to provide a safe and welcoming environment for everyone, so we will be asking all learners and event volunteers to sign up to an anti-harassment policy, which will be strictly enforced.
 Our aim is that ClojureBridge London will introduce learners to new possibilities in programming, and make the tech community in London a more diverse and interesting place.

-Workshop Location: uSwitch (Notcutt House), 36 Southwark Bridge Road, SE1 9EU London, United Kingdom
+uSwitch (Notcutt House), 36 Southwark Bridge Road, London, United Kingdom

-We are grateful for the involvement of Anna Pawlicka, who will be your host for this workshop.
-Your host is available to answer any questions you might have before or during the workshop.
+We are grateful for the involvement of Anna Pawlicka, who will host this workshop, and will answer any questions you might have before or during the workshop.